tcompart/panke-und-meer/README.md

 What has to be done?

+# Installing the required nodejs and grunt tools
 * `curl http://npmjs.org/install.sh | sh` e.g. [this install guide](http://howtonode.org/introduction-to-npm)
 * `npm install -g grunt-cli` (with sudo most likely)
 * `npm install` in project directory

+# Instal Imagemagick on your system to get responsive_images target running
+* see [grunt-responsive-images](https://www.npmjs.org/package/grunt-responsive-images) for more details

 Then the files will be served on `localhost:8080`